 I pursued all my degrees at University College London, where I was awarded the Morley Medal in English, the Ker Memorial Prize in English, and accorded a place on the Dean’s List for Academic Achievement.
 In 2006 I was shortlisted for the Eric Gregory Poetry Awards, and in 2007 was awarded a British Academy Post-Doctoral Fellowship for Shakespeare and the Countess: The Battle that Gave Birth to the Globe, which was shortlisted for the 2010 Tony Lothian Prize for Biography (sponsored by the Duke and Duchess of Buccleuch).
-This will be the first full biography of Lady Elizabeth Russell, the woman who nearly destroyed Shakespeare’s career and, in the process, paved the way for the creation of the Globe Theatre.
-It will be published by Penguin in 2014 for the 450th anniversary of Shakespeare’s birth and the 400th anniversary of the Second Globe Theatre.
+This is the first full biography of Lady Elizabeth Russell, the woman who nearly destroyed Shakespeare’s career and, in the process, paved the way for the creation of the Globe Theatre.
+It was published by Penguin in 2014 for the 450th anniversary of Shakespeare’s birth and the 400th anniversary of the Second Globe Theatre.

 I taught Shakespeare and Renaissance Literature at University College London from 2007, serving as Renaissance Literature Course Convenor between 2010 and 2012, and acting as Shakespeare Course Convenor during autumn 2011 and autumn 2012.
 While at UCL I was a member of the UCL Centre for Early Modern Exchanges Steering Committee, the UCL Board of Examiners, the UCL Board of Studies, and served as Chair of Doctoral Upgrading Panels.
 After completing my PhD I also lectured for a year in Shakespeare at Goldsmiths College (University of London).